 Why spend all the time and money trying to convert someone from scratch into a customer when you can just focus on those that are already 90% of the way there?
 This is essentially what remarketing is so good at.

 As you probably know by now, remarketing is incredibly cheap.
 From just a few cents per click, you can have high-quality traffic visiting your site in minutes.
 However, just because these people are clicking your ads doesn’t mean they always have the intention to buy.

-Luckily PPC Protect can help you weed out the bad clicks from the good ones and help you improve your return on investment.
+Luckily we’re here to help you weed out the bad clicks from the good ones and help you improve your return on investment.